 - After each appointment, refrain from eating and drinking anything until the anesthesia and sedation (if applicable) wears off.

 - Antibiotics are often prescribed after root canal treatment to better protect the site from infection by oral bacteria.
 Be sure to complete the course of antibiotic treatment as prescribed by your doctor.

 - Upon completion of root canal treatment, Dr. Nadella may place a dental crown over the tooth for additional protection.
 Be sure to test the crown by biting down gently to ensure that it fits properly before leaving our office.

 - After tooth extraction, a blood clot should form in the jawbone’s socket so that the tissues can begin healing.
 For 24-36 hours afterwards, you must take special care not to dislodge the clot until it has time to set properly.

 - Be sure not to smoke, drink through a straw, swish around water or mouthwash too harshly, or pass your toothbrush over the empty socket until after the blood clot has settled.

 - If swelling occurs, then place an ice pack or cold compress to the appropriate area on your cheek.
 To alleviate pain and sensitivity, you can take over-the-counter pain relievers, or ask your doctor about prescription pain medication.

 - Gently rinse your mouth at least two to three times a day with warm salt water, particularly after eating or drinking.
 If bleeding, discomfort, or swelling occur after more than three or four days, then call our office and schedule a follow-up examination as soon as possible.

 To learn more about how to ensure that your treatment is a success, or to schedule an appointment to receive treatment, call Columbia Dental & Orthodontics in East Dallas, TX today at (214) 827-8000.
-We’re open every Sunday by appointment only, and we proudly serve patients from around the DFW area, including Dallas, Mesquite, Oak Cliff, Garland, and all surrounding communities.
+We proudly serve patients from around the DFW area, including Dallas, Mesquite, Oak Cliff, Garland, and all surrounding communities.